-8.2 Does Portugal impose tax on the transfer of an indirect interest in real estate located in Portugal and, if so, what constitutes an indirect interest?
+8.2 Does your jurisdiction impose tax on the transfer of an indirect interest in real estate located in your jurisdiction and, if so, what constitutes an indirect interest?

 Yes.
-Portugal imposes tax on the capital gains derived from the sale of shares in resident companies whose assets constitute more than 50% immovables situated therein.
+Portugal imposes tax on the capital gains derived from the sale of shares in resident companies whose assets constitute more than 50% immovable situated therein.
 However, some tax treaties signed by Portugal disallow such taxation at source.

-8.3 Does Portugal have a special tax regime for Real Estate Investment Trusts (REITs) or their equivalent?
+8.3 Does your jurisdiction have a special tax regime for Real Estate Investment Trusts (REITs) or their equivalent?

 Yes.
-There is a new special regime for Real Estate Investment Funds (Fundos de Investimento Imobiliário) and Real Estate Investment Companies (Sociedades de Investimento Colectivo).
+There is a new special regime for Real Estate Investment Funds (Organismos de Investimento Colectivo) and Real Estate Investment Companies (Sociedades de Investimento Imobiliário).